National Register of Historic Places listings in Morgan County, Kentucky

 This is a list of the National Register of Historic Places listings in Morgan County, Kentucky.

 It is intended to be a complete list of the properties on the National Register of Historic Places in Morgan County, Kentucky, United States.
-The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.
+The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen on a map.

-There are 9 properties listed on the National Register in the county.
+There are nine properties listed on the National Register in the county.